junxit/us-congress-bills-111/metadata.md

 - 2010-03-04 — Introduced in Senate
 - 2010-03-04 — Referred to the Committee on Environment and Public Works.
 - 2010-03-04 — Sponsor introductory remarks on measure.
 (CR S1171)
+- 2010-06-30 — Committee on Environment and Public Works.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2010-09-02 — Committee on Environment and Public Works.
+Reported by Senator Boxer under authority of the order of the Senate of 08/05/2010 with an amendment in the nature of a substitute.
+With written report No. 111-283.
+- 2010-09-02 — Committee on Environment and Public Works.
+Reported by Senator Boxer under authority of the order of the Senate of 08/05/2010 with an amendment in the nature of a substitute.
+With written report No. 111-283.
+- 2010-09-02 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 554.